Top 12 Niche Scraper Pricing and Costs: 2026 Guide

 Pricing can be confusing for non-developers.
 Compute units may not map directly to “pages scraped.”

-11. Content Grabber Pricing: Professional Automation for Enterprises
+11. Sequentum Enterprise (Formerly Content Grabber) Pricing: Professional Automation for Enterprises

 Pros:

-Best for organizations needing advanced automation, compliance, and reporting.
+Best for organizations needing advanced automation, governance, compliance, and enterprise-grade data operations.

 Cons: